 Prepare the roadway geometric design for the project using the design standards and criteria that are most appropriate based on design speed, functional classification, design traffic volumes, right-of-way, and aesthetics.
 The design elements shall include, but not be limited to, the horizontal and vertical alignments, lane widths, shoulder widths, median widths, sight distance, clear zone, cross slopes, and side slopes.

 Classify the terrain as rolling on all routes within the scope of work.
-Use the WB-62 design vehicle for all geometric design except where otherwise noted.

 2.1 Functional Classification

 The functional classification for each roadway is as follows: